RGouz/NLP/A Simple API for Summarization/Readme.md

 * [Setup](#setup)

 ## General Info
-Fun made Summarizer using google pegasus.
+Fun made Summarizer using google pegasus./n a

 ## Technologies
 Project is created with: